-- the CVA risk-weighted amount determined using the advanced CVA method (and reported in Division A of Form MA(BS)3(IIIf)), the standardized CVA method (and reported in Division B of Form MA(BS)3(IIIf)), or a combination of those 2 methods that is permitted under the Rules, as the case requires; - (b) if the AI has an IMM(CCR) approval but does not have an approval to use the IMM approach to calculate the market risk capital charge for specific risk for interest rate exposures, by aggregating - - the IMM(CCR) risk-weighted amount of the transactions or contracts concerned that are covered by the IMM(CCR) approval; - the SA-CCR risk-weighted amount or SFT risk-weighted amount of the transactions or contracts concerned that are (i) not covered by the IMM(CCR) approval; or (ii) covered by the IMM(CCR) approval but fall within section 10B(5) or (7) of the Rules; and - the CVA risk-weighted amount determined using the standardized CVA method (and reported in Division B of Form MA(BS)3(IIIf)); and - (c) if the AI does not have an IMM(CCR) approval for any of its transactions or contracts, by aggregating - - the SA-CCR risk-weighted amount; - the SFT risk-weighted amount; and - the CVA risk-weighted amount determined using the standardized CVA method (and reported in Division B of Form MA(BS)3(IIIf)); and - (iv) the AI should aggregate the risk-weighted amount figures derived from items (i), (ii) and (iii) (except the CVA risk-weighted amounts reported in Form MA(BS)3(IIIf)) and then apply a scaling factor (1.06) to the aggregate figure to arrive at the total risk-weighted amount for credit risk under the IRB approach. - 43.
-For the purposes of paragraph 42(iii), an AI may, in the case of a default risk exposure in respect of long settlement transactions (LSTs), determine the exposure's relevant risk-weight using the STC approach on a permanent basis. - 44.
-An AI must regard the total amount of the CVA capital charge for its counterparties determined in accordance with Division 3 of Part 6A of the Rules as the basis for determining the CVA risk-weighted amount of the AI as required under paragraph 42(iii), regardless of whether any of those counterparties falls within Part 6 of the Rules.
-That means the CVA risk-weighted amounts reported in Form MA(BS)3(IIIf) should be aggregated and reported in item 9 of Division A of Form MA(BS)3(IIIc). - 45.
-An AI may reduce the risk-weighted amount of an exposure by taking into account the effect of any recognized credit risk mitigation through adjusting the PD, LGD or
+- covered by the IMM(CCR) approval; or (ii) covered by the IMM(CCR) approval but fall within section 10B(5) or (7) of the Rules; and - the CVA risk-weighted amount determined using the advanced CVA method (and reported in Division A of Form MA(BS)3(IIIf)), the standardized CVA method (and reported in Division B of Form MA(BS)3(IIIf)), or a combination of those 2 methods that is permitted under the Rules, as the case requires; - (b) if the AI has an IMM(CCR) approval but does not have an approval to use the IMM approach to calculate the market risk capital charge for specific risk for interest rate exposures, by aggregating - - the IMM(CCR) risk-weighted amount of the transactions or contracts concerned that are covered by the IMM(CCR) approval; - the SA-CCR risk-weighted amount or SFT risk-weighted amount of the transactions or contracts concerned that are (i) not covered by the IMM(CCR) approval; or (ii) covered by the IMM(CCR) approval but fall within section 10B(5) or (7) of the Rules; and - the CVA risk-weighted amount determined using the standardized CVA method (and reported in Division B of Form MA(BS)3(IIIf)); and - (c) if the AI does not have an IMM(CCR) approval for any of its transactions or contracts, by aggregating - - the SA-CCR risk-weighted amount; - the SFT risk-weighted amount; and - the CVA risk-weighted amount determined using the standardized CVA method (and reported in Division B of Form MA(BS)3(IIIf)); and - (v) the AI should aggregate the risk-weighted amount figures derived from items (i), (ii), (iii) and (iv) (except the CVA risk-weighted amounts reported in Form MA(BS)3(IIIf)) and then apply a scaling factor (1.06) to the aggregate figure to arrive at the total risk-weighted amount for credit risk under the IRB approach. - 44.
+For the purposes of paragraph 43(iv), an AI may, in the case of a default risk exposure in respect of long settlement transactions (LSTs), determine the exposure's relevant risk-weight using the STC approach on a permanent basis. - 45.
+An AI must regard the total amount of the CVA capital charge for its counterparties determined in accordance with Division 3 of Part 6A of the Rules as the basis for determining the CVA risk-weighted amount of the AI as required under paragraph

-EAD, as the case may be, in accordance with Part XIII of this section.
+- 43(iv), regardless of whether any of those counterparties falls within Part 6 of the Rules.
+That means the CVA risk-weighted amounts reported in Form MA(BS)3(IIIf) should be aggregated and reported in item 9 of Division A of Form MA(BS)3(IIIc). - 46.
+An AI may reduce the risk-weighted amount of an exposure by taking into account the effect of any recognized credit risk mitigation through adjusting the PD, LGD or EAD, as the case may be, in accordance with Part XIII of this section.